martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ## **Predictive Modeling**

 The final variable in our competitiveIndex calculation will be a measure of how predictable the four leagues are.
-In this part of the analysis, I look to predict Case 3 blow outs for the NBA and MLB and Case 3 close games for the NFL and NHL.
+In this part of the analysis, I look to predict Case 3 blowouts for the NBA and MLB and Case 3 close games for the NFL and NHL.
 These were the most likely cases for each league and will provide the largest sample size of game data.

 For the NBA and MLB, our dependent variable is whether or not a game was a blowout.
 This is a binary variable taking value 1 if the game met the case 3 criteria, and taking value 0 if a game did not meet the blowout game criteria.
 Our independent variables are calculated absolute value differentials of various game statistics.
 These vary by league.
-For the NFL and NHL, I looked at an dependent variable of whether or not a game was close.
+For the NFL and NHL, I looked at a dependent variable of whether or not a game was close.

 ### Decision Tree Model